mxssl/dns/README.md

 ## Resolver

+`google1` is used by default

-You can you different resolvers:
+You can use these resolvers:

 | Name | IP |
 |---|---|